canonical/vanilla-framework/templates/docs/patterns/breadcrumbs.md

 View example of the breadcrumbs pattern
 </a></div>

+### Deprecated markup

+The breadcrumb markup has been updated for accessibility reasons.
+Support for the old markup shown in the example below may be removed in future versions of vanilla:

+<div class="embedded-example"><a href="/docs/examples/patterns/breadcrumbs-deprecated/" class="js-example">
+View example of the deprecated breadcrumbs markup
+</a></div>

 ### Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.